dbashford/MimosaWebAppSkeleton/README.md

     mod:config [options] [name] Print out the configuration snippet for a module to the console
 ```

 For the most part, the commands you'll use are `mimosa watch` and `mimosa build`.
-Each of those commands have their own flags for performing for packaging (`mimosa build -p`) or building optimized apps (`mimosa build -o`) and so on.
 All of the commands that come with the core modules are [documented on the website](http://mimosa.io/commands.html).

 ## Functionality

-The best way to cover what this skeleton can do is to review the `modules` array, which makes up almost all of this skeletons's configuration, located in the `mimosa-config.js` file
+The best way to cover what this skeleton can do is to review the `modules` array, which makes up almost all of this skeletons's configuration, located in the `mimosa-config.js` file.

 ```javascript
 modules: [